Top Atlantic Canada Grant, Loan, and Tax Incentive Funding Programs in 2022

 Strategic Innovation Fund (SIF)

 The Strategic Innovation Fund (SIF) is a Canadian program created to provide funding for Canada’s industrial and technology sectors.
-SIF offers a combination of both grants and loans which can be valued at up to 50% of eligible project costs with the goal of promoting investment into activities that drive sustained productivity and economic benefits.
-The amount and type of financial support offered by SIF is allocated on a case-by-case basis, as determined by the SIF funding application review committee.
+SIF offers a combination of both grants and loans which can be valued at up to 50% of eligible project costs with the goal of promoting investment that drive sustained productivity and economic benefits.
+The amount and type of financial support offered by SIF is allocated on a case-by-case basis as determined by the SIF funding application review committee.

 SIF offers financial contributions (both grants and loans) valued at up to 50% of project costs.
 The program focuses on projects requesting at least $10 million in contributions.
 This means a minimum project size of $20 million.